Problem

 When the query cannot be (fully) parameterized

 Parameterization brings several benefits, including some protection against SQL injection attacks under some circumstances.
-But there are certain types of dynamic queries that cannot be fully parameterized.
-For instance, SQL Server will not accept a table name or a column name as a parameter.
-If you tried to do it with sp_executesql, like:
+Certain types of dynamic queries cannot be fully parameterized.
+For instance, SQL Server will not accept a table name or column name as a parameter.
+If you tried to do it with sp_executesql:

 declare @sql nvarchar(4000)